jeffreysorgen/golf-club-sensors/README.md

 **Almost done**

 Although things are working well, there are still two things we should improve upon.
 One tweak is to accommodate for an unintentional state change from a bounce of the sensor, and the other is to reduce the amount of BLE communication, sending only once at the moment of a state change.
+_(This para is sensor-related, so it should be extracted and kept.)_

 So we created **_golf-swing-acc-ble-statechange_** with this modified code:
-- Eliminate accidental state changes from the sensor
+- Eliminate accidental state changes from the sensor _(non-BLE-related)_
-- Send data via BLE **only** when the state changes
+- Send data via BLE **only** when the state changes _(This means that BLE communication begins when removed from Resting state.)_
-- Send _boolean 1/0_ rather than the strings, "Resting" and "Ready"
+- Send _boolean 1/0_ rather than the strings, "Resting" and "Ready" _(non-BLE-related)_
-- Use the shorter 16-bit UUID, like `ffe0` and `ffe1` [_(More about UUID)_](reference.md#uuid-info)
+- Use the shorter 16-bit UUID, like `ffe0` and `ffe1` [_(More about UUID)_](reference.md#uuid-info) _(This is BLE-related)_

 ##### BLE sends data only when the words "State change to" appear
+_(This fact should be referenced, but "State Change" needs to be extracted and kept in the Sensors documentation rather than just the BLE documentation.)_

 <img src="/images/stateshanges.gif" width="80%">